 If you believe your puppy is simply misbehaving, (rather than not understanding your instruction) don't allow him to get away with it just because he's cute.

 Don't reward or praise him, walk away and try the exercise again five

 Keep it short and simple!

-Puppies have a short attention span, so it's best to keep his training sessions to around 10 minutes or so, which should be enough to run through some simple commands without your puppy becoming bored.
+In order to keep him interested, keep his training sessions to around 10 minutes or so each time.
+This should be enough to allow you to run through some simple commands without your little fur-ball becoming bored.

 Out of all the puppy training tips given on this page, probably the best one of all is: